tsnellgrove/dark_castle3/doc/to_do.md

 The Machine has done its job! sore() and end() will be called next by app_main() as needed but the machine coding itself is fini!

+Naming Convention:
+All machines of class InvisMach have names ending in "_mach".
+For machines of class ViewOnlyMach or ItemMach this convention colides with the interpreter-based convention of object name = 'noun_verb'.
+The interpreter-based convention wins here and the '_mach' postfix is dropped for these machines (e.g. control_panel).

 Closing Thoughts:
 I'm conflicted about Machines.
 On the plus side, they work and they meet all my goals - they are in-game, transparent, scalable, and reusable.
 But they are also *vastly* more work and code and, in many ways, complexity than a simple series if-then-elses.
 Is this good coding or am I making mountains out of molehills by clinging over-tightly to idealogical purity?
 I'm really not sure... but I've learned a lot and that's the ultimate goal - so I'm going to keep using them.
 I also suspect that the "goodness" of the Machine structure has everything to do with the scale of Dark Castle.
 For a four-room dungeon Machines are vastly over-engineered.
 But for a larger dungeon - or a construction set - perhaps Machines (as I've dsigned them) make sense.
 Time will tell.